State’s biggest trade surplus last year was with USA

 Up to €79 billion in goods exported to Europe in 2019.

-The State’s biggest trading surplus was also with the USA.
+The State’s biggest trading surplus was also with the US.
 The value of exports was over three times the value of imports, giving a trading surplus of almost €33 billion.

+Medical and pharmaceutical products and organic chemicals comprised €32 billion, or 68 per cent of the total exports to the US in 2019.

+CSO statistician Ciarán Counihan said the State exported a total of €152 billion of goods and imported €91 billion during the year.

+The proportion of our trade with the UK has fallen from 28 per cent of total exports in 1994 to 10 per cent in 2019, and from 37 per cent of total imports in 1994 to 22 per cent in 2019.

+We exported almost €4 billion of food and beverages to the UK in 2019 and imported €4.3 billion.

-There was a surplus of €13.9 billion with Belgium, and a surplus of over €6 billion with Germany.
+The State also enjoyed a trade surplus of €13.9 billion with Belgium, and a surplus of over €6 billion with Germany.

 The largest trade deficit in 2019 was with France, with €5.4 billion of exports and €12.3 billion of imports recorded, giving a trading deficit of almost €7 billion.
 The deficit was largely due to imports of aircraft.